 (vii) the use of any land proximate to any waters for the establishment of any commercial or industrial site.

+[Regulation 3 amended in Gazette 4 Apr 2008 p.
+1314.]

 4. Notice of matters

 (1) Where a local government authority becomes aware of any matter within its district that it considers falls within section 5(3)(a) or section 5(3)(c) of the Act, whether existing or proposed, it shall forthwith give notice to the Commission.